misterlinderman/twintack/themes/twintack2025/docs/DEVELOPMENT_GUIDE.md

 3. Keep the README.md file up to date
 4. Document any non-obvious code with inline comments

+## Using Claude Notes for Development

+The project includes a `claude notes` directory at the root level that contains valuable reference materials from AI conversations.
+These notes should be used as follows:

+1. **Before starting development**:
+   - Check the Claude notes directory for relevant discussions about the feature you're working on
+   - Review design decisions and implementation guidance documented in these notes

+2. **During development**:
+   - Reference the notes for specific implementation details
+   - Follow the patterns and approaches discussed in the notes for consistency

+3. **After completing development**:
+   - Consider adding new notes if you've had significant conversations about the feature
+   - Update existing notes if your implementation differs from what was originally discussed

+4. **For troubleshooting**:
+   - Check if similar issues were addressed in previous conversations
+   - Use the solutions documented in the notes as a starting point

+5. **For feature extensions**:
+   - Review notes about the original feature implementation
+   - Ensure extensions align with the original design intent

+For more detailed information about the Claude notes, refer to the [Claude Notes Reference](CLAUDE_NOTES.md) document.

 ---

 *This document provides guidelines for developing and modifying the TwinTack theme.
 Following these guidelines will help maintain code quality and consistency throughout the project.*